What normalization means

 Normalization usually works best after you know which part of the audio you are keeping.
 If you trim first, the normalizer only has to process the useful section.
 That can save time and may produce a result that better matches the final listening copy.

-If the recording is noisy, consider noise reduction before normalization.
+If the recording is noisy, consider desktop noise-reduction software before normalization.
+Use /audio-compressor for uneven spoken audio, /audio-normalizer for level consistency, and /resources for broader cleanup guidance.
 If the file is simply low in level but otherwise consistent, a volume booster may be enough.
 If the level changes wildly between speakers, a desktop editor with compression and manual control may be the better option.

 Related SoundSlicr tools

 Use /audio-normalizer for loudness consistency.
 Use /volume-booster when the entire file is simply too quiet.
-Use /noise-remover before normalization if mild steady noise is distracting, and use /audio-trimmer if you only need part of the file.
+Use /audio-compressor for uneven spoken audio before final sharing.
+Use /audio-trimmer if you only need part of the file.

 Related reading: /resources/browser-audio-editing-guide and /resources/how-to-trim-audio-online.